Grammarsalad/B_Kits/README.md

 Disadvantages:

 - Only gains 5 lore per level.
-- Does not get access to any other performances.
+- The Blade cannot perform Rally, Countersong or Fascinate.
-- Cannot make use of magical items as the true bard.
+- The Blade cannot make use of magical items as the true bard.
 - Receives -1 spell per spell level, and so cannot begin casting spells until 2nd level.

 DEFENSIVE SPIN: Defensive spin is a specialized form of parrying that is quite impressive to watch.
 While performing defensive spin, the Blade gains a +1 bonus to AC against all melee weapons for every two levels <PRO_HESHE> has (minimum +1) to a maximum of +10 at level 20.
 Further, any opponent that gets in melee range (4') with the blade has a 50% chance to suffer 1d6 points of slashing damage from the whirling blades.
 This damage increases by 1d6 every 5 levels.
 The Blade cannot attack nor cast spells while using Defensive Spin.
 If the Blade is struck in combat, <PRO_HESHE> exits Defensive Spin.